scaleoutsystems/scaleout-ultralytics-tutorial/README.md

-# FEDn Ultralytics Tutorial
+# Scaleout Edge Ultralytics Tutorial

 ## Introduction
-This tutorial will guide you through the process of implementing a federated learning setup using the [FEDn] framework in combination with [Ultralytics] YOLOv8 models.
+This tutorial will guide you through the process of implementing a federated learning setup using the **Scaleout Edge** platform in combination with **Ultralytics** YOLOv8 models.
 Federated learning allows multiple clients to collaboratively train a global model without sharing their local datasets, ensuring data privacy and security.
 This tutorial is designed for users familiar with machine learning and federated learning concepts and will provide step-by-step instructions on configuring and running a complete federated learning workflow.

 By the end of this tutorial, you will have built a distributed training environment where clients independently train local models, and a global model is aggregated on the server.
 You will also learn how to use Ultralytics YOLOv8 models for object detection tasks in this federated setting.

-1. Starting the server in FEDn – Learn how to initiate the central server that coordinates federated learning activities.
+1. Starting the server in Scaleout Edge – Learn how to initiate the central server that coordinates federated learning activities.
 2. Cloning the repository – Set up the project by cloning the necessary repository for configuration and deployment.
 3. Installing prerequisites – Install all required dependencies for the client environments.
 4. Setting up the dataset – Properly structure and configure your dataset to be used with Ultralytics models.